drmaniak/discovery_dojo/examples/text_summarization_flows/docs/design.md

 ## [Branching Flow](../branching_flow.py)

-Goal: Given a text file, ouput a 10-word summary.
+Goal: Determine whether a text file is long or short, then route it to the appropriate summarizer.

 Nodes: